 The main consideration for a non-Hong Kong company is how their business operations in Hong Kong should be carried out.
 Common methods are:

-- setting up a branch office of another overseas subsidiary of the non-Hong Kong company.
+setting up a branch office of another overseas subsidiary of the non-Hong Kong company; or

 3. INCORPORATING A SUBSIDIARY

-Generally, if the Subsidiary incorporated in Hong Kong by the non-Hong Kong company is not established primarily for the raising of equity, it will often be incorporated as a private company limited by shares (cf. public limited company) as private companies have less onerous disclosure obligations than public companies.
+Generally, if the Subsidiary incorporated in Hong Kong by the non-Hong Kong company is not established primarily for the raising of equity from a large number of people, it will often be incorporated as a private company limited by shares (cf. public limited company) as private companies have less onerous disclosure obligations than public companies.

 Under the CO of Hong Kong, a private company in Hong Kong, is defined as a company which by its articles1: